fschuindt/blog/_posts/2020-11-19-how-to-use-specific-ruby-and-node-legacy-versions-on-alpine-with-dockerfile.md

 ---
 layout: post
-title: "How to use specific Ruby and Node.js legacy versions on a Alpine Dockerfile"
+title: "How to use specific Ruby and Node.js legacy versions on Alpine with Dockerfile"
 categories: [IT]
 image: images/wizard_square.jpg
 excerpt: "A Alpine based Dockerfile to build legacy versions of Ruby and Node.js into containers."